sajrashid/docsSite/posts/performance.md

 ###  General

 The table is easily able to render and page ten of thousands of rows, however there is a cost to rendering data types dynamically.
+The cost of reflection increases proportianally with the size of your dataset.

+In practice the size of your dataset introduces limitations ie:- filtering larger datasets just takes longer

-Specifying the column types such as **booleans** and especially <strong>identity columns</strong>, will help to boost performance sometimes significantly.
+Specifying the column types such as **booleans** and especially <strong>identity columns</strong>, are likely to help with performance.
-Is any of this likely to be an issue ? should you really ever send thousands of rows of data to a client ? possibly but it should be very rare.

 <code>sever side paging will be implented in a future release</code>